-She is the first woman to hold this position.
-As Consul General, Ms. Legendre is in charge of promoting the influence and appeal of France across the tri-state area of New York, Connecticut, and New Jersey, as well as Bermuda.
-She serves a community of 80,000 French citizens, whose vitality actively contributes to the visibility of France in the United States.
+Anne-Claire Legendre was named French Ambassador to Kuwait in September of 2020.
+Previously, she served as Consul General of France in New York, a position she held from 2016 to September 2020.
+She was the first woman to hold this position.
+As Consul General, Ms. Legendre was in charge of promoting the influence and appeal of France across the tri-state area of New York, Connecticut, and New Jersey, as well as Bermuda.
+She served a community of 80,000 French citizens, whose vitality actively contributed to the visibility of France in the United States.

-A native of Brittany, Anne-Claire Legendre is 37 years old.
-She graduated from the Institut d’Etudes Politiques in Paris, and holds degrees from Institut National des Langues et Civilisations Orientales (in Arabic) and the University of Sorbonne-Nouvelle in Paris (in modern languages and literature).
+A native of Brittany, Anne-Claire Legendre graduated from the Institut d’Etudes Politiques in Paris, and holds degrees from Institut National des Langues et Civilisations Orientales (in Arabic) and the University of Sorbonne-Nouvelle in Paris (in modern languages and literature).

 She previously served at the French embassy in Yemen in 2005-2006, before joining the Direction of the French Abroad at the Ministry of Foreign Affairs, where she contributed to developing consular cooperation between member states from the European Union.